AI4Bharat/indicnlp.ai4bharat.org/content/pages/indictrans.md

 ### Usage

-The instructions for running inference can be found as [IndicTrans](https://github.com/AI4Bharat/indicTrans.git) GitHub repository
+The instructions for running inference can be found at [IndicTrans](https://github.com/AI4Bharat/indicTrans.git) GitHub repository

 <!--
 ### Usage